errbit/errbit/README.md

 * For 'BITBUCKET REPO' field, the account will either be a username or organization. i.e. **errbit/errbit**
 * You will also need to provide your username and password for your Bitbucket account.

+**Gitlab Issues Integration**

+* Account is the host of your gitlab installation. i.e. **http://gitlab.example.com**
+* To authenticate, Errbit uses token-based authentication.
+Get your API Key in your user settings (or create special user for this purpose)
+* You also need to provide project name (shortname) or ID (number) for issues to be created
+* **Currently (as of 3.0), Gitlab has 2000 character limit for issue description.** It is necessary to turn it off at your instance, because Errbit issues body is much longer.
+Please comment validation line in issue model in models folder https://github.com/gitlabhq/gitlabhq/blob/master/app/models/issue.rb#L10

 What if Errbit has an error?